pirovc/ganon/docs/index.md

                         Additional relative percentage of minimizers (relative to the best match) to keep a match.
                         Generally used to select best matches above cutoff.
 Single value or one per hierarchy (e.g. 0.1 0).
-1 for no filter (default: [0.0])
+1 for no filter (default: [0.0]) -f [ ...], --fpr-query [ ...]
+                        Max. false positive of a query to accept a match.
+Applied after --rel-cutoff and --rel-filter.
+                        Generally used to remove false positives matches querying a database build with large --max-fp.
+                        Single value or one per hierarchy (e.g. 0.1 0).
+1 for no filter (default: [1e-05])

 output arguments:
   -o , --output-prefix